SweeRoty/datasciencecoursera/README.md

 	data &lt;- rbind(data.train, data.test)
 </code></pre>

-4. Get a tidy data set with the average of each variable for each activity and each subject using melt and dcast functions in reshape2 package.
-Then output the data set to a text file in the working directory.
+4. Get a tidy dataset with the average of each variable for each activity and each subject using melt and dcast functions in reshape2 package.
+Then output the dataset to a text file in the working directory.
 <pre><code>library(reshape2)
 variable.names &lt;- names(data)[2:(length(names(data)) - 1)]
 data.melting &lt;- melt(data, id = c("subject", "activity_label"), measure.vars = variable.names)